karelz/karelz.github.io/_includes/mock_interviews.md

 My [announcement](https://twitter.com/ziki_cz/status/1081153149187117058?s=20) received some 40+ interests, so here is fullfillment of my part ...

 Update on 2019/6/1:
-Also, after few dry-run interviews (3 so far), I realized I don't have as much time as I wish Therefore I decided to change the preparation requirements to make the dry-run interviews really worthwhile for both sides - you, the candidate and me, to save each others time and scale better.
+After 3 mock interviews in first 4 months, I realized I don't have as much time as I hoped for.
+Therefore I decided to change the preparation requirements to make the mock interviews really worthwhile for both sides - you, the candidate and me.
+The goal is to save each others' time and for me to scale better.

 ## Personal offer, nothing Microsoft official